ELREKO/42-P1-get_next_line/doc/Description_git_commits.md

 ## Fixing the end of file Problem --> 2023.06.28
 - [ ] Cleaning for Norminette
 - [ ] Testting special Case from francinette

+## Exam Relevant --> 2023.07.02
+I set my old sourcecode to the folder "old_Project" and start a new folder it is simular to functional Repo The Source code is very short!
+I think thats a version i could use during the Exam03.
+Only the PREPROZESSOR for BUFFER_SIZE in the header is forbidden!
+It is only for me that the test is easyer (The main is not Part of the task)